jmagar/transdock/docs/API.md

 ### Migration Operations

 #### POST /migrations
-Start a new migration process with comprehensive security validation.
+Start a new migration process with multi-host support.

 **Request Body:**
 ```json